 The gallop of forked hooves sounded like the bark of a clubland starfish melody.
 In a vessel of octopus ink in the chapel, a purposeless look was in a mirror of porridge of muddy gestures.
 Ploughing through the fake signatures, the gaps between chaos and treasure were mapped out through all the abysses, exquisitely.

 The encampment stood bold in the glare of the heavens, risen up like a toadstool.
 New signs broke up the smooth lines of the landscape.
 Grey-brown dirt and oil — ash wafted up in the peripheral vision.
 Coloured glass shattered.

 Whoever had become the creature had succumbed, soothed by silken abstruseness.
-Motion subsided.
 The creature ate a cigarette out of a plant pot next to a stone lion whose mouth was fixed in a silent, perpetual roar.
 The canopy flapped in the breeze.
 The water rippled lightly, bearing a dead scarab.
 The creature stretched out its neck as if about to take the plunge.

 Troubled hands played behind the elevator door.
 Through the domination of space Terra Firma shook off thunder and lightning.

 All about the costume of the body of citizens went the trembling, wraith-like fingertips, like android detonators of its malcontents.

 “Linger awhile,” B said, “Make me weep again.
 Don’t hold back from asking who.”

 She picked a bird dropping, an omen of luck, off her mohair cardigan.
 She had frosted over in an execution pose on the pedestal.
 N’s tail swished back and forth over his branded buttocks.
 The pianola played Debussy’s “Pelleas and Melisande”.